oktagonia/oktagonia.github.io/docs/archive/archive.md

 ## Miscellany

+1. [Talk about sampling](saman.html) points from manifolds given at the UTSC CMS Colloquium.
 1. [The Curse of Monte Carlo](The_Curse_of_Monte_Carlo.pdf).
 A worksheet exploring the curse of dimensionality, numerical integration, and the Monte Carlo method.
 Meant to introduce these ideas to intro probability students